-We have explained above that the fluid results \eqref{uniform} cannot correctly capture the high temperature limit of $\ln Z$ unless $E-\omega(J_1+J_2)$ is bounded from below for all $\omega <1$, because, in this situation, $\ln Z$ diverges at a value of $\omega_1=\omega_2=\omega<1$.
-While this point is true, it can be masked (and so hard to see) in the high temperature (small $\beta$) expansion described in this section, but is less masked -- so easier to see -- in the small $\nu_i$ expansion that we turn to in the next subsection, and most of the rest of this paper.
-We discuss this point further in the discussion section \S \ref{disc} (see the fourth and fifth paragraphs of that section) as well as in Appendix \ref{exotic}, in the context of the example of exotic free thoeries studied in \cite{Loganayagam:2012zg}.
+We have explained above that the fluid results \eqref{uniform} cannot correctly capture the high-temperature limit of $\ln Z$ unless $E-\omega(J_1+J_2)$ is bounded from below for all $\omega <1$, because, in this situation, $\ln Z$ diverges at a value of $\omega_1=\omega_2=\omega<1$.
+While this point is true, it can be masked (and so hard to see) in the high-temperature (small $\beta$) expansion described in this section, but is less masked -- so easier to see -- in the small $\nu_i$ expansion that we turn to in the next subsection, and most of the rest of this paper.
+We discuss this point further in the discussion section \S \ref{disc} (see the fourth and fifth paragraphs of that section) as well as in Appendix \ref{exotic}, in the context of the example of exotic free theories studied in \cite{Loganayagam:2012zg}.